LeonKuhne/BeatCraft/readme.md

 - speaker: note blocks surrounding an empty bucket

 ### TODO
+- on adding beats to graph, show connected paths using particle effects
 - spawn particles on beats indicating type of block
 - rotate sends to change their direction and make texture directional
 - fix recipe deduction glitch